 A myth exists that a substantial amount of LEAA money has been used to buy hardware for law enforcement agencies.
-A variety of study groups, including those of Congress and GAO, have determined that this is simply not the case.
+A variety of study groups, including those of Congress and GAO, have determined the study groups.

+mined that this is simply not the case.